edmomot/edmomot.github.io/_posts/2023-11-12-seal-sawstop.md

 My carefully added scraps caused two problems later: clearance when sitting in my frame, and clearance with the box enclosure I added later.
 Both problems were solved with a hand saw and chisel.
 Hinsight, should have added these at the end.

+I gave the plywood a generous couple coats of paste wax, and that makes it smooth enough despite cutting the grain the wrong way.

 # Open height adjustment knob and tilt angle indicator